MohamedMashaal/A-Little-Problems-Solved/README.md

 # A-Little-Problems-Solved
-Repository Containing A Punch of Solved Problems Across A Couple of Problem Solving Sites
+Repository Containing A Bunch of Solved Problems Across A Couple of Problem Solving Sites